-First line of defence Second line of defence Third line of defence Management controls Oversight function Independent assurance (Individual Heads of Areas) (Risk & Compliance Department) (Internal Audit) Takes risks in pursuit of business objectives.
-Ownership, accountability, and responsibility for risk Implement, maintain, and monitor controls to mitigate risks identified Develops a risk management framework.
-Oversees and challenges risk management in the first line.
-Assists management in managing risks and issues Provides independent assurance over risks and the risk management framework.
-Reports to the Audit, Risk and Compliance Committee (ARCC) in order to perform its duties independently
+First line of defence Second line of defence Third line of defence Management controls Oversight function Independent assurance (Individual Heads of Areas) (Risk & Compliance Department) (Internal Audit) - Takes risks in pursuit of business objectives. - Develops a risk management framework. - Provides independent assurance over risks and the risk - Ownership, accountability, and responsibility for risk - Oversees and challenges risk management in the first line. management framework. - Implement, maintain, and monitor controls to mitigate - Assists management in managing risks and issues - Reports to the Audit, Risk and Compliance Committee risks identified (ARCC) in order to perform its duties independently